-Basketball fans can glimpse at the legends of the game when they come to Springfield the weekend after Labor Day to take part in the annual Naismith Memorial Basketball Hall of Fame Enshrinement Weekend.
+Basketball fans can glimpse at the legends of the game when they come to Springfield in early fall to take part in the annual Naismith Memorial Basketball Hall of Fame Enshrinement Weekend.

 The Big E, New England’s largest Fair, takes place over 17 days at West Springfield’s Eastern States Exposition Fairgrounds.
 Jam-packed with top entertainers, the Fair also offers countless agricultural exhibits and competitions, delicious food and cooking demonstrations, shopping, arts and crafts, a daily circus and a Mardi Gras-style parade that winds its way around the grounds.
 Let the good times roll!
 The Three County Fair comes to Northampton every September, offering music, food, midway rides and agricultural events.